collegiumv/cv_doc_new/docs/cvos/aux-services.md

 ```

-At this time lounge services are not available on the general network
+A limited set of Lounge services are available on the wired and
-connections.
+wireless networks.
+At this time, it is possible to access Lounge web
+resources, the general access server, and the print-server from the
+lounge network.

 ## IRC Idle Host